-Lois Norris was recently profiled in KPMG’s “Women of Merit” publication.
-Congratulations Lois!
+Lois Norris Profiled in KPMG’s “Women of Merit”

 This article was originally published in KPMG’s “Women of Merit”

 What path led you to your current position?

 I had my first CFO role relatively early, when I was 32 years old.
 I was working for Humpty Dumpty and the CEO offered me the position to succeed the retiring CFO, after I had spent just two years there in other finance roles.
 Although I felt rather unprepared, I was thrilled that the CEO had enough confidence in me to offer this role.
 I jumped in wholeheartedly and gave the company everything I had.
 I look back now and realize what an incredible gift it was to be a CFO so early in my career.